Aquaria and Marine Parks

 Dolphins

-Dolphins don't belong in captivityDolphins have distinct personalities, a strong sense of self and the ability to consider the future.
-Like all animals, these highly intelligent and social creatures suffer intensely when they are removed from the oceans, and they may suffer from stress, behavioural abnormalities, illness and premature death in captivity.
+Bottlenose dolphins have distinct personalities, a strong sense of self, and the ability to consider the future.
+Like all animals, these highly intelligent and social individuals suffer intensely when they’re removed from their natural habitats, and in captivity, they may experience stress, behavioural abnormalities, illness, and premature death.

-The notorious cruelty of the annual dolphin slaughter in Taiji, Japan, is subsidised by the animal entertainment industry, as fishers can sell live juvenile dolphins to marine parks for high prices.
+The notoriously cruel annual dolphin slaughter in Taiji, Japan, is subsidised by the animal entertainment industry, as fishers can sell live juvenile dolphins to marine parks for high prices.

-Fortunately, governments around the world are recognising that dolphins, orcas and other cetaceans do not belong in tanks.
-Chile, Costa Rica and Croatia all have banned the keeping of cetaceans in captivity.
-In 2013, India’s then Ministry of Environment & Forests banned the keeping of captive dolphins for public entertainment.
-Other countries, including Brazil, Luxembourg, Nicaragua and Norway, have highly restrictive standards that make it nearly impossible to keep cetaceans in captivity.
-The last dolphinarium in the UK closed more than 20 years ago.
+Fortunately, governments around the world are recognising that dolphins, orcas, and other cetaceans do not belong in tanks.
+Canada, Chile, France, India, and other countries have banned the keeping of cetaceans in captivity, and other countries, including Brazil, Luxembourg, Nicaragua, and Norway, have highly restrictive standards that make it nearly impossible to do so.
+The last dolphinarium in the UK closed in the 1990s.

 Aquaria in the UK